-There are many factors in play when it comes to infant food allergies.
-First, it’s very important to differentiate infant food allergies versus infant food intolerances.
+There are many factors at play when it comes to infant food allergies.
+First, it’s very important to differentiate infant food allergies from infant food intolerances.

 According to the American Academy of Allergies, Asthma, and Immunology (AAAAI), infant food intolerances occur when the digestive system cannot break down certain foods.
 This can be caused by food sensitivities or enzyme deficiency.
 Read more about types of enzymes and tests here, as enzyme deficiencies can be tested for.